 - Cross-validation is a perfect way to make full use of your data without leaking information into the training phase.
 It should be your standard approach for validating any predictive model.

-Want to follow along with all of the examples in this Series?
+Want to follow along with other examples?
 Load the below zip file of data and processes into your RapidMiner repository.
-If you need directions on how to add files to your repository, the following RapidMiner Community post will walk you through the process: How to Share RapidMiner Repositories.
+If you need direction on how to add files to your repository, the following RapidMiner Community post will walk you through the steps: How to Share RapidMiner Repositories.